stevenaeola/progblack_2425/assignment_2/PITCHME.md

 ## Submission repository

-- The repository on GitHub must be accessible by me (username stevenaeola).
+- Give me (username stevenaeola) access to the repository on GitHub.
 - Allow access to the repository through Settings - Manage Access - Invite a collaborator.
 - If you do not allow access you will lose marks.
 - Note that this does not affect the access to any code you may write, which would most likely be in a public repository.